Cassettedev/CassetteNotes/Cassette/To_Consume.md

 - Draft No. 4 - John McPhee

 - Oxford Guide to Plain English - Martin Cutts

-- The Communist Manifesto - Karl Marx

-- Kaptial - Karl Marx

-- The Conquest of Bread - Peter Kropotkin

 - Klara and the Sun - Kazuo Ishiguro